INDA23PlusPlus/simonju-compiler/README.md

 let wtf be x<9>6=y+z*y-(+6-!x?5)=-(!x);
 ```

-## Everything is a loop!
+## If-statements are fancy loops!
 The ``rep`` keyword is used to repeatedly execute a block some number of times.
 Because comparisons return either 1 or 0 we can use loops to simulate if-statements;
 1 (true) means execute once, while 0 (false) means do not execute at all.
 The value is checked once and only once.
 This means that if a value in the condition changes during the execution of the block,
 it will not have any effect on the number of iterations.
-Negative iteration values are treated like positive iteration values.
+Negative repeat values are treated as positive.
 Example:
 ```
-let x be 1;
+# If x Equals 1 Then Print x
 rep x = 1 {
-    out x;
+    print x;
 }

+# If x Less Than 2 Then Print x
 rep -(x < 2) {
-    out x;
+    print x;
 }
 ```